agarnung/image-colorization-exploration/README.md

 ## Our Solution

-Among the countless architectural alternatives (see [LINK TO MY ARTICLE - WHICH WILL BE BASICALLY THE SAME MARKDOWN WITH SOME ADDITIONAL RESULTS...]), we are going to design our own and train it with our own dataset.
-We will focus on scenes that contain people in natural, at most semi-rural landscapes.
+Among the countless architectural alternatives (see [LINK TO MY ARTICLE - WHICH WILL BE BASICALLY THE SAME MARKDOWN WITH SOME ADDITIONAL RESULTS...]), we will design our own solution and train it using our own dataset.
+We will focus natural images.

 We use two approaches for the colorization task: